 - Antipsychotic medicines, such as aripiprazole, clozapine, and haloperidol.

 These medicines often are used along with the medicines listed above:

 - Antianxiety medicines, such as clonazepam and diazepam.

-- Tricyclic antidepressants such as amitriptyline, desipramine, and doxepin.
+- Antidepressants such as amitriptyline, citalopram, desipramine, escitalopram, and fluoxetine.

 Because of side effects or the risk of side effects, you may be tempted to stop using your medicine.
 But if you stop using medicine, the symptoms of schizophrenia may come back or get worse.

 If you have any concerns about side effects, talk to your doctor.
 He or she will work with you.
 Your doctor may give you a smaller dose of the antipsychotic medicine, have you try another antipsychotic medicine, or give you another medicine to treat the side effect.

 Some side effects of antipsychotic medicines can be serious.